You searched for: “ant

 This entry is located in the following unit: Ant and Related Entomology Terms (page 1)

-The bodies of ants are divided into three main parts:
+The body of an ant is divided into three main parts:

 1. The head